Terroir and philosophy

 Most of our vines range from forty to fifty years old which yields grapes of fantastic concentration and depth of flavour.

 Our project intends to expand, thus allowing us to offer our passionate customers the best selections of indigenous wines from the Hadrian hills.
-In 2020 there will be 4 selections: our red wine Maximo and our white wine Aelio, that will be produced with Pecorino grapes, plus two new entries, Pontius, unique white wine from Montonico grapes of Bisenti, and the cerasuolo red wine Publicius, from the Latin name but of Etruscan origin from which it is said derives the Montepulciano name.
-Soon we will share our further plans in progress for 2021.
+From 2022 we offer 8 selections: our Montepulciano D'Abruzzo DOCG Maximo and our Trebbiano d'Abruzzo Aelio, our Pecorino Naevia, our Pontius, unique white wine from Montonico grapes of Bisenti, our Passerina Flavia, Maecia our malvasia white wine, Caelius our cherry-red wine and the Cerasuolo d'Abruzzo DOC Publicius, from the Latin name but of Etruscan origin from which it is said derives the Montepulciano name.